 The three-lines-of-defence structure is a conceptual delineation of an organisation's internal control levels: the first line controls, the second line monitors controls, and the third line acts as independent assurance.
-It also provides a framework with which the Board can understand and operate the Bank's overall risk management and internal control process.
+It also provides a framework with which facilitates the Board's oversight and handling of the Bank's overall risk management and internal control process.